 When they guided me outside, the darkness and coldness shocked me as much as the heat and light inside had when we’d stepped in.
 I did not even see the second tower until I had entered it, and another wall of flame attacked me.
 I felt it much more strongly this time.
 I felt certain my robe had caught fire, but when I tried to look down, I could see nothing but a bottomless pit.
 Only the priests holding my arms kept me from falling down into the infinite darkness.

-“We come now to the second tower, called Beri’ah,” Brother William said.
+“We come now to the second tower, called Beri’ah,” Father William said.
 “We come to the Creation.

 “In the beginning there was only Adam, and Adam was the whole of humanity, united in wholeness, in oneness.
 But one day in the Fourth World, Adam split himself in two.
 Adam Kadmon rose into Heaven.
 Adam HaRishon sank into Earth.
 And there was chaos and death and destruction everywhere.
 The world is in ruins because of Adam’s sin, and it will not end until the sin of Adam is undone.

 “He who has ears to hear, let him hear: Adam is humanity, and humanity is Adam.
 If we may reunite Adam Kadmon and Adam HaRishon within ourselves, so too might they be reunited in Heaven and Earth, the sin of Adam may be undone, and the world may be made whole once more.”

 As he spoke, I could see it all happening, dancing across the walls: Adam ripped apart, the two halves pulling away from each other, the loud death that exploded in mushrooms the size of storms and the quieter death that seeped into the waters and poisoned slowly.
 I could feel the pain and anguish in Adam as each side groped in darkness and sickness and pain for his missing half.
 I could feel the pain and anguish in us all, torn apart by our incompleteness.
 I began to cry.